Back to Archive

 The Full Story

-On Black Friday 2011 — the single most important retail day in America — Patagonia took out a full-page ad in the New York Times.
+On Black Friday 2011 — the single most commercially important retail day in America — Patagonia took out a full-page ad in the New York Times.
 The ad showed their iconic R2 fleece jacket with the headline in large type: 'DON'T BUY THIS JACKET.'
-Below it was a detailed breakdown of what it cost the planet to make that jacket: 135 liters of water, 20 pounds of CO2, two-thirds of the jacket's weight in waste.
-The copy explained Patagonia's 'Common Threads Initiative' — a pledge to repair, reuse, and recycle before buying new.
-They launched a eBay partnership to resell used gear.
-The ad was, by any conventional marketing standard, suicidal.
-Their revenue grew 30% the year after.
+Below the headline was an itemized environmental cost breakdown: 135 liters of water consumed in production, 20 pounds of CO2 emitted, two-thirds of the jacket's weight generated as waste.
+Founder Yvon Chouinard had been building toward a moment like this for years — he'd published an internal handbook called 'Let My People Go Surfing,' had converted Patagonia entirely to organic cotton in 1996, and had circulated an internal study revealing that 60% of Patagonia's products were owned by people who didn't actually need them for outdoor activities.
+The ad launched the 'Common Threads Initiative': repair, reuse, recycle before buying new.
+They partnered with eBay to resell used Patagonia gear.
+Their revenue grew 30% the following year.

 02